Serbians go to polls to pick president, parliament amid Ukraine war

 Opposition and rights watchdogs also accuse Vucic and his allies of an autocratic style of rule, corruption, nepotism, controlling the media, attacks on political opponents and ties with organised crime.
 Vucic and his allies have repeatedly denied that.

-(Reporting by Aleksandar Vasovic; Editing by Alex Richardson)
+(Reporting by Aleksandar Vasovic; Editing by Alex Richardson and Jacqueline Wong)